 Two more miles on County 390, or twelve miles into your journey, you reach the last ghost town on the Clear Creek Canyon trek, Winfield.

 At the junction of the north and south forks of Clear Creek, this camp had several names.
-A historic marker as you enter town relates an article in the Chaffee County Times from August 12, 1881:
+A historical marker as you enter town relates to an article in the Chaffee County Times from August 12, 1881:

-There was a cabin here as early as 1861, but Windfield’s heyday wouldn’t come until 1890 when the population peaked at around 1,500.
-There were three saloons, three stores, two hotels, the post office, a boarding house, mill, smelter, concentrator, church, and a school, which is now a museum.
+There was a cabin here as early as 1861, but Windfield’s heyday wouldn’t come until 1890, when the population peaked at around 1,500.
+There were three saloons, three stores, two hotels, the post office, a boarding house, a mill, a smelter, a concentrator, a church, and a school, which is now a museum.
 The Ball cabin across the street also acts as a museum of the mining era.

 In addition to many cabins, most of which appeared to be privately owned, there is a historic cemetery about a quarter mile or so up the road past Winfield.
 The graves of 26 are here, including one man stoned to death by area Indians he had cheated.
 The museums and cemetery are maintained by the Clear Creek Canyon Historical Society.